-There are a considerable number of ideas, colour schemes and patterns recorded on my stitch roll, along side quotes and autobiographical story fragments.
-I call it a freeform sampler, a stitch roll or a story roll.
+There are a considerable number of ideas, colour schemes and patterns recorded on my band sampler, along side quotes and autobiographical story fragments.
+I call it a freeform band sampler, or a story roll.

-The For Love of Stitching stitch roll is 15 cm (6 inches) wide.
+The For Love of Stitching is 15 cm (6 inches) wide.
 It consists of different strips of fabric that are stitched together to form one long strip of needlework.

 Here you can see it exhibited in 2014 at the Embroiderers Guild ACT exhibition.
 You can get a sense of how long it is as you can see I trouble fitting it in the frame.
 Click on the image to see a larger view